What is a branding shoot? Why do does one matter for your business?

 If you choose a photographer for your branding shoot, but they don’t do any planning of any kind with you, that’s a RED FLAG.
 I can’t emphasize the importance of planning in order to have a successful branding shoot.

-I send out a questionnaire to my clients so that I can get to know them and so that I can plan a shoot that is just for them.
+Every client receives a client questionnaire to my clients after they book so that I can learn more about their business and target client.
 We also have an in-depth planning call that will create the structure and gameplan for your branding shoot.

-I want to know why you do what you do, why you are passionate about it and how you started.
+I want to know about how you started your business.
+I want to know why you chose the industry you are in.
+And what it is that you are passionate about.
 I also want to know what you love outside of your business.
 How do you spend your free time?
 What do you do when you’re not working?
-Knowing these things, your branding colors, your aesthetic, and your personality will help me tell your unique story.
+The answers to these questions, along with your branding colors, your vibe, and your personality will help me tell your personal brand story.

 Create goals for your branding shoot

-Create an inspiration board and share it with your photographer
+Create a mood board and share it with your photographer

-Sometimes clients say they want a certain look, such as “relaxed and approachable”.
+Sometimes a client will say they want a certain look, such as “relaxed and approachable”.
 However, my interpretation of “relaxed and approachable” may not be what they are thinking of.
-Seeing an example of what you see in your mind will help me or any photographer you hire know exactly what you are looking for.
+Seeing an example of what you see in your mind will help whoever you hire understand and enable them to create what you are looking for.

-Pinterest is such an awesome tool when planning a branding shoot.
+Pinterest is such an awesome tool when planning a personal brand shoot.
 There are tons of examples of poses and photos on Pinterest that will help you communicate the type of photos you like with your photographer.
 A Pinterest board acts as a blueprint for your shoot.

 Choose your outfits based on your brand colors

 Besides wearing your brand colors, make sure your wardrobe options are ones you love and make you feel confident and empowered.
-This is not the time to try a new trend or wear something completely out of character.
-Choose clothing that fits you and your style and are within your branding color palette.
+Generally speaking, stay away from in the moment trends and anything that doesn’t feel like you.
+Choose clothing that fits your aesthetic and are within your branding color palette.

-Think about branding shoot locations that fit you
+Think about branding shoot locations that make sense for you

 There are natural light indoor studios, Peerspace rentals, AirBnbs, private homes, coworking spaces, and more.
 The options are really endless when it comes to finding a location for your branding shoot.

-It’s important to share some personal things since you are your brand.
+It’s important to share some meaningful things since you are your brand.
 And people like buying from people they know, like, and trust.

 Another great idea is using props that have meaning and perhaps a story behind them.
 Maybe it’s your purse that you purchased after your first big sale.
 Or maybe a writing pen that your grandmother passed down to you.

-Think about how you will use these photos and what you need
+Think about where and how you plan to use the photos

 Do you need photos with negative space for your website or marketing materials?

-Creating a shot list for your website and social media with the size and orientation for each is helpful.
-This way your photographer knows exactly what to take and you can get the most out of your shoot.
+Creating a specific shot list for your website and social media with the size and orientation for each will help keep you focused.
+This way your photographer knows exactly what to take (because hey, they aren’t mindreaders) and you can maximize the usability of your photos.

 Make sure that whoever you hire, they help you with planning, they work with you to get you exactly what you want, and make your shoot fun!